Maintenance of Certification (MOC) for Sleep Medicine Physicians

 Exam Results

-Your results will be released within three months of the last date of the exam in that area.
-When your results are released, you will receive an e-mail notification with instructions on how to access your Score Report in PDF format from your Physician Portal.
-All score reports are provided electronically within your Physician Portal, not via postal mail.
+After the exam is administered, it will be analyzed and evaluated to ensure the reliability of individual results.
+Your final results will be released within three months of the last date of the exam in that area.
+When your results are released, you will receive an email notification with instructions on how to access your score report from your Physician Portal.
 The pass rate for the 2023 sleep medicine MOC exam, taken by 102 physicians, was 81%.

 Free Tutorial

 Becoming familiar with the exam will greatly improve your efficiency on exam day.
 The online tutorial takes about 30 minutes to complete.
-Access the MOC exam tutorial.
+Access the ABIM exam tutorial.

 AASM Board Review Resources

-The AASM offers a variety of resources to help you prepare for the MOC exam, including Sleep Qs Board Review, an online resource that allows you to create customizable practice exams.
-Visit the “Preparation and Assessment” section of the AASM online store for more information.
+The AASM offers a variety of resources to help you prepare for the MOC exam, including Sleep Medicine Essentials On-Demand and Sleep Qs: Board Review 3.0, an online resource that allows you to create customizable practice exams.
+Visit the AASM Shop for exam resources.

 “I’m board certified by the American Board of Sleep Medicine (ABSM); what are the requirements for MOC?”